bobaoskit/bobaos.pub/README.md

 ## Protocol

+### bee-queue

-First, Bee-Queue job is sent to `config.ipc.request_channel` with data object, consist following fields:
+Bee-Queue job is sent to `config.ipc.request_channel` with data object, consist following fields:

 * `method` is an API method.
 * `payload` depends on method.
 It may be datapoint id, array of ids, value, or null.